CazsSo/ParseEmail/Read_Me.txt

 pip install email

-Copy and paste "original File" email to emailtext variable
+Copy and paste "original File" email to emailtext variable in the emailtext.py file.

 Run 'python parser.py' in command Prompt